 Smoothfoam

-Smoothfoam is the smooth version of STYROFOAM that is manufactured by a different company.
-It is smoother for painted applications but still not a super slick surface.
-For most applications, my personal preference is STYROFOAM but Smoothfoam will do in a pinch.
+Smoothfoam is the smooth version of STYROFOAM, manufactured by a different company.
+It is smoother for painted applications, but still not a super slick surface.
+For most applications, my preference is STYROFOAM, but Smoothfoam will do in a pinch.

 Below are some examples of projects you can make using Smoothfoam!